Detecting and tracking drift in quantum information processors

-In the Results we presented three experiments: one experiment consisting of collecting time-series data from Ramsey circuits (see Fig.~\ref{fig:flowchart}), and two experiments consisting of collecting time-series data from GST circuits (see Fig.~\ref{fig:gst-exp}).
-Both sets of circuits contain $\Gx$ and $\Gy$ gates, which are $\nicefrac{\pi}{2}$ rotations around the $\hat{x}$- and $\hat{y}$-axes, and an idle gate.
+The gates we use are $\Gx$, $\Gy$ and $\Gi$, which are $\nicefrac{\pi}{2}$ rotations around the $\hat{x}$- and $\hat{y}$-axes, and an idle gate.
 The $\Gx$ and $\Gy$ gates, used in both the Ramsey and GST experiments, are implemented using BB1 pulse sequences \cite{wimperis1994broadband,merrill2012progress}.
-The Ramsey circuits also contain $\G_{\text{wait}}$ gates, which are passive idles.
-The GST circuits also contain $\G_{\mathsf{i}}$ gates, which are active idles implemented using a second-order compensation sequence: $\Gi = X_{\pi}Y_{\pi}X_{\pi}Y_{\pi}$, where $X_{\pi}$ and $Y_{\pi}$ denote $\pi$ rotations about the $\hat{x}$- and $\hat{y}$-axis, respectively \cite{khodjasteh2009dynamical}.
-The passive idle gate $\G_{\text{wait}}$ consists of waiting for the same length of time as taken to implement a $\Gi$ gate.
-In the Ramsey experiment, this is $\SI{410.4}{\micro\second}$.
-The time taken for each active gate was changed between the three experiments, as the Rabi frequency of the microwave pulses was altered to reduce sensitivity to sources of drift.
-To maintain a constant power on the microwave amplifier, and reduce the errors from finite on/off times, all sequences of active gates are performed gapless (so in the GST experiments, every circuit is implemented entirely gapless).
-This means that we transition from one pulse to the next by adjusting the phase of the microwave signal without changing the amplitude of the microwave radiation.
+The $\Gi$ gate, used only in the GST experiments, is a second-order compensation sequence: $\Gi = X_{\pi}Y_{\pi}X_{\pi}Y_{\pi}$, where $X_{\pi}$ and $Y_{\pi}$ denote $\pi$ pulses about the $\hat{x}$- and $\hat{y}$-axis, respectively \cite{khodjasteh2009dynamical}.
+To maintain a constant power on the microwave amplifier and reduce the errors from finite on/off times, active gates are performed gapless, \ie, we transition from one pulse to the next by adjusting the phase of the microwave signal without changing the amplitude of the microwave radiation.
 In the first GST experiment the Rabi frequency was $\SI{119}{\kilo\hertz}$.

-The Ramsey experiment consists of circuits composed of a $\Gx$ gate, followed by $l$ $\G_{\text{wait}}$ gates with $l=2^0, 2^1, \dots, 2^{13}$, and ending with a $\Gy$ gate (see Fig.~\ref{fig:flowchart}B).
-The Rabi frequency was $\SI{10}{\kilo\hertz}$ (but as there are only two active gates in each circuit, the exact Rabi frequency is of minimal relevance when interpreting this data).
-In these experiments, the ion was situated at the center of the trap, above the loading slot.
-In Fig.~\ref{fig:flowchart}E we compare the drift that we estimate in the qubit detuning with ambient laboratory temperature.
-This was measured by placing a temperature probe on the wall, near the apparatus, to monitor the air temperature.